Publication Policy

 Responsibilities of the Editorial Board and Editors

-- Ensure clarity and transparency in communications.
+- Ensure clarity and transparency in communications with authors, reviewers, and readers.

-- Operate a double-blind peer-review process.
+- Operate a double-blind peer-review process; protect confidentiality and personal data.

-- Monitor and act upon unethical behavior.
+- Monitor and act upon potential conflicts of interest or unethical behavior.

-- Consider well-founded post-publication critiques.
+- Consider well-founded post-publication critiques and allow authors to respond.

 Responsibilities of Reviewers